 There are a number of reasons why an investor would want to own a Russell 2000 ETF.
-The Russell 2000 index (INDEX:^RUT) tracks a broad range of small-cap stocks, so if you want exposure to hundreds of small-cap stocks, the easiest way is with a Russell 2000 ETF.
+The Russell 2000 index tracks a broad range of small-cap stocks, so if you want exposure to hundreds of small-cap stocks, the easiest way to do it is with a Russell 2000 ETF.

-The underlying index tends to be more volatile than other stock market indexes like the S&P 500 (INDEX:^GSPC), which tracks large-cap stocks.
-That means a Russell 2000 ETF is more suited to risk-tolerant investors, but with stocks still trading in a bear market, now could be an opportune moment to buy a Russell 2000 ETF since the index tends to do well during bull markets.
+The underlying index tends to be more volatile than other stock market indexes like the S&P 500, which tracks large-cap stocks.
+That means a Russell 2000 ETF is more suited to risk-tolerant investors, but with investors preparing for interest rates to come down, now could be an opportune moment to buy a Russell 2000 ETF since the index tends to do well when interest rates are falling.

 An infographic defining and explaining the Russell 2000 Index.